Klosmi/WP-dev/WPDevNotes.md

 Using different files for different things , separate code into different sections is a programming principle and it is called the separation of concerns.

-Outside the template folder we create a `functions.php` file (not function.php  → not the plural `s`).
+Outside the template folder we create a `functions.php` file (not function.php  → note the plural `s`).
 (This file completely optional, however, WP will automatically load it if defined in our theme.)

 __`functions.php`__ : is responsible for the logic of a theme